shakacode/react_on_rails/README.md

 }
 ```

-Thus, there is no difference between registering a React function or class Component versus a "render function."
+Thus, there is no difference between registering a React function or class Component versus a "Render-Function."

-## react_component_hash for render functions
+## react_component_hash for Render-Functions

-Another reason to use a render function is that sometimes in server rendering, specifically with React Router, you need to return the result of calling ReactDOMServer.renderToString(element).
+Another reason to use a Render-Function is that sometimes in server rendering, specifically with React Router, you need to return the result of calling ReactDOMServer.renderToString(element).
 You can do this by returning an object with the following shape: { renderedHtml, redirectLocation, error }.
 Make sure you use this function with `react_component_hash`.

-For server rendering, if you wish to return multiple HTML strings from a render function, you may return an Object from your render function with a single top-level property of `renderedHtml`.
+For server rendering, if you wish to return multiple HTML strings from a Render-Function, you may return an Object from your Render-Function with a single top-level property of `renderedHtml`.
 Inside this Object, place a key called `componentHtml`, along with any other needed keys.
 An example scenario of this is when you are using side effects libraries like [React Helmet](https://github.com/nfl/react-helmet).
 Your Ruby code will get this Object as a Hash containing keys componentHtml and any other custom keys that you added:

 ```js
 { renderedHtml: { componentHtml, customKey1, customKey2} }